-For easier telework during the pandemic, more details and frequently asked questions on the military CAC card, please visit the DOD ID card reference center.
+Please visit the DOD ID card reference center for easier telework during the COVID-19 pandemic, more details, and frequently asked questions on the military CAC card.

-The Real-Time Automated Personnel Identification System (RAPIDS) is the name of the DoD system that issues the Common Access Cards in particular.
+The Real-Time Automated Personnel Identification System (RAPIDS) is the DoD system name that issues the Common Access Cards in particular.

 RAPIDS uses information stored in the DoD Defense Enrollment Eligibility Reporting System (DEERS).

-What information is on a military CAC card?
+What information is on the current military CAC card?

 The bar code stores the name, date of birth, personnel category, pay category, benefits information, organizational affiliation, and pay grade.

 As of June 2011, the Social Security Number (SSN) has been replaced by the DoD Identification Number.

 The DoD ID number is displayed on the back of the card.